Finite-temperature dynamics and the role of disorder in nearly critical Ni(Cl$_{1-x}$Br$_x$)$_2$$\cdot$4SC(NH$_2$)$_2$: Conclusions

 In summary, to within experimental energy resolution, the spin excitations in DTNX near the critical Br-content do show finite-$T$ scaling as appropriate for a true quantum-critical point.
 The scaling exponent may, however, deviate from the Mean Field value expected in the absence of disorder.

-The disorder-induced local excitations are, to the first approximation, to be associated with a specific transition in the strong-bond-dimer that forms around each Br impurity, in agreement with the model of Ref.~\cite{DupontCapponiLaflorencie2017}.
+The disorder-induced local excitations are to be associated with a specific transition in the strong-bond dimer that forms around each Br impurity, in agreement with the model of Ref.~\cite{DupontCapponiLaflorencie2017}.
+This interpretation accounts for the observed energies, intensities, wave vector and temperature dependencies of the local mode remarkably well.